LG Innotek

 LG Innotek Co., Ltd., an affiliate of LG Group, is an electronic component manufacturer headquartered in Seoul, South Korea.
 LG Innotek produces core components of mobile devices, automotive displays, semiconductors, and smart products.
 Most of the company's revenue is generated from selling camera modules for the iPhone.

 History

 LG Innotek was set up as Goldstar Precision in 1970.
 LG Innotek spun off its defense business, NEXFuture1, and sold it to LIG Group in 2004.
 LG Innotek merged LG Micron, another LG Group component-producing arm, in July 2009.

+In November 2012, LG Innotek agreed with Osram to "settle all LED patent suits", agreeing to cross-license.

-In Oct 2024.
-LG Innotek, said it has developed a high-performing magnet that requires zero heavy rare-earth metals in collaboration with the Korea Institute of Materials Science.
+In October 2024, LG Innotek, said it has developed a high-performing magnet that requires zero heavy rare-earth metals in collaboration with the Korea Institute of Materials Science.

+In July 2025, LG Innotek took an equity stake in Aeva.